a330209159/MDACTR/README.md

 | **defect_amount_reorder** | Sort the rows of the following defect statistics table by the 'Defect Quantity' column, in descending order, and output the table again.<br>**<statistics_result>**<br>Only output the defect count table, and do not output any unrelated content, such as explanations.
 # Implementation Details of Adequacy Dimension Assessment

-## Details of Adequacy Evaluation Agent
+## Details of Adequacy Assessment Agent
 This agent implements an automated process for evaluating the adequacy dimension of software testing reports, based on a large language model (LLM).
 The evaluation is divided into several steps: functional point extraction, test case processing, coverage calculation, and final adequacy scoring.
 Below are the details of the algorithm's implementation:

 ### 1. Functional Point Extraction